 Exploring Other Sites

 First, I thank Benj Drummond.
-He and Sara are multimedia journalists doing the good work on climate change awareness.
-And I thank Darin Reid, the web guru at Elegant Contraption, for enabling this opportunity.
+He and Sara Steele are multimedia journalists doing the good work on climate change awareness.
+And I thank Darin Reid, the web guru and photographer, enabling this opportunity.
 It was too daunting for me to conceive of the structure, method, aesthetics, and coding to do something like this without their help.

 the becoming radical, a place for a pedagogy of kindness is a blog by P. L. Thomas, Professor of Education at Furman University, Greenville SC.
 He taught high school English in rural South Carolina before moving to teacher education, and now writes with clarity and keen eyes to part the wool over our own.

 You probably already know about Teacher Tom’s Blog.
 He has this amazing compendium of thoughtful perspectives and stories of how places for children become beautiful, positive, democratic, and joyful.
 He leads it and, to the benefit of the planet, shares not only examples but also the philosophical foundations of early education.
 When I want to point to something that lives the way it ought to be, I say go there and be with Teacher Tom.
 Be osmosed.